danieldenton/trading-journal/README.md

 - The user should be able to review a list of triggers and see which of them are most successful.
 They will be ordered by how many successful trades they were included in.

-- The user should be able to review a list of set-ups or groups of triggers, that are mst successful.
+- The user should be able to review a list of set-ups or groups of triggers, that are most successful.

 - The user should be able to review a list of mistakes ordered by how often they are made in losing trades.